bscan/Data-Class/README.md

 ```

 Inheritance Single inheritance is supported.
 You can either subclass from
-Type::hints style classes, or from normal packages.
+Data::Class classes, or from normal packages.
 Because you can
 inherit from packages that themselves may use multiple inheritance from
-Type::Hints classes, you may effectively end up with multiple inheritance
+Data::Class classes, you may effectively end up with multiple inheritance
 on classes.
 This feature does work, but is experimental.

 ```